pubkey/rxdb/docs-src/docs/articles/json-database.md

 ## Schema Validation and Data Migration on Schema Changes
-Storing JSON documents inside of an application, can cause a problem when the format of the data changes.
+Storing JSON documents inside of a database in an application, can cause a problem when the format of the data changes.
 Instead of having a single server where the data must be migrated, many client devices are out there that have to run a migration.
 When your application's schema evolves, RxDB provides [migration strategies](../migration-schema.md) to facilitate the transition, ensuring data consistency throughout schema updates.

 **JSONSchema Validation Plugins**: RxDB supports multiple [JSONSchema validation plugins](../schema-validation.md), guaranteeing that only valid data is stored in the database.
 RxDB uses the JsonSchema standardization that you might know from other technologies like OpenAPI (aka Swagger).